vuejs/test-utils-docs/src/guide/installation.md

 If you dont want to configure it yourself, you can get a minimal repository with everything set up [here](https://github.com/lmiller1990/vtu-next-demo).

-Continue reading to learn more about `vue-test-utils-next`!
+Continue reading to learn more about Vue Test Utils.